 National strategy and government contact

 In 2018 the Competition Commission began investigating a complaint brought by Grain SA for producers against AB InBev, this after AB InBev informed producers that they would be changing the pricing mechanism.
 Retaining the pricing formula linked to the wheat futures was one of the conditions set for AB InBev’s acquisition of SABMiller.

-Barley featured in the Department of Trade and Industry (the dti) report back on what had been accomplished in the agro-processing sector.
+Barley featured in the then Department of Trade and Industry (the dti) report back on what had been accomplished in the agro-processing sector.
 Government, collaborating with the Foundation for African Business and Consumer Services (FABCOS) assisted in developing an incubator farm for barley production in Kimberly through R20m support it provided to Cape Malting House.

 Associations & industry bodies